Zhang Guoliang

 Zhang Guoliang (張國樑 (张国梁, Zhāng Guóliáng); 1810 – April 1860), born in Guangdong, was a Field Marshal for the Qing dynasty.
-He was born in Gaoyao, Zhaoqing, Guangdong, China, although Qing state that he is from Meixian, Guangdong.
+He was born in Gaoyao, Zhaoqing, Guangdong, although Qing stated that he was from Meixian, Guangdong.
 He was originally a bandit in Guangxi but later joined the Qing Army.
-He raised the Green Standard Army by 250,000 to fight against the Taiping Rebellion in the second rout the Army Group Jiangnan in 1860 and was defeated by Li Xiucheng.
-Zhang served as a minister to the emperor and a vice commander of Army Group Jiangnan until his death by suicide.
+He helped to raise the Green Standard Army to 250,000 to fight against the Taiping Rebellion.
+In the second rout of Army Group Jiangnan in 1860 he was defeated by Li Xiucheng.
 Zeng Guofan praised Zhang and said he was Jiangnan's "Great Wall of China."

-Early life

-When the Battle of Nanjing (1853) began, Zhang accepted a SOS order from Nanjing, he and his 15,000 men were the first troops to arrive and save Nanjing.